home-assistant/Iconic/README.md

 ![Icon Font Catalog](Screenshots/screenshot_icon_catalog.png)

 _Note: if you are using Chrome as your default browser, you will need to restart it using the `open -a 'Google Chrome' --args -allow-file-access-from-files` in the command line to be able to open view the catalog.
-This is because the html's javascript loads a local json file and Chrome has built-in security features to disable it._
+This is because the html's javascript loads a local json file and Chrome has built-in security features to disable it.
+You can also use any other web browser like Safari or Firefox to open the catalog html._

 ## Icon Font Samples